nonsapiens/realaddressfactory/README.md

 Note that the cities defined here must be identifiable to Google Maps, and should ideally be spelt in their English variant.

+### Warning
+Extended and heavy use of this factory may cause Google to block your key.
+Heavy use may also attract GCP API charges, subject to Google's Places API costing structure.

 ## About the author